-There is a constant sense of Paranoia Fuel surrounding Discord at all times.
+There is a constant sense of Paranoia Fuel surrounding Discord.
 We know this guy could snap at any moment.
-Heck, even when he reforms Princess Celestia STILL warns the girls to keep the Elements with them at all times!
+Even when he reforms, Princess Celestia still warns the girls to keep the Elements with them at all times!

 Discord states that he could hear every word that Celestia said while he was in stone.
 So does that mean that he was sentient for the past year he was frozen, still thinking while being unable to move?
 What about the thousand years he was first frozen?

 Due to having Fluttershy's cutie mark and destiny, Rainbow Dash is forced to care for various animals.
 At first, we see some funny scenes of her not being able to control the animals.
-Later on, the animals tie her up and dance around with silverware, threatening to eat her.
+Later on, the animals tie her up and put her in a pot and imply they're about to eat her.

-When Twilight finishes the spell, the Elemental Harmony Regalia suddenly blast energy at Twilight, causing the others to panick and scream.
-There is a huge flash... and then Twilight is gone, leaving a scorch mark.
+When Twilight finishes the spell, the Elemental Harmony Regalia suddenly blast energy at Twilight, causing the others to panic and scream.
+There's a huge flash... and then Twilight is gone, leaving a scorch mark.
 Additionally creepy, in that the scorch mark is in the shape of Twilight's cutie mark.

-It is rather disturbing that Twilight can accidentally switch her friends' destinies such that they must live lives that are unrewarding and unhappy.
-Twilight definitely thinks so.
-Made worse that the others apparently don't remember their former lives, and are resigned to being terrible at what they think they must do.
+It's disturbing that Twilight can accidentally switch her friends' destinies.
+Twilight herself definitely thinks so.
+It's made worse that the others don't remember their former lives, and are resigned to being terrible at what they think they must do.

 Made even more disturbing since it likely means the five don't remember their families.
 Whether or not their relatives suffer the same memory alterations is unknown.

-If Star Swirl the Bearded never finished this spell and he probably casted this spell a few times during his life.
-If so, can you imagine how many ponies must have been forced to live the rest of their lives doing something they're not meant to do?
-Not too mention, what if these occurrences had a hand in shaping key events in Equestria's long history?
+If Star Swirl the Bearded never finished this spell and he probably casted it several times for experimentation.
+Can you imagine how many ponies must have been forced to live the rest of their lives doing something they're not meant to do?
+What if these occurrences had a hand in shaping key events in Equestria's long history?